wierdvanderhaar/devrel-gtfs-transit/README.md

 Next, set the value of `GTFS_POSITIONS_FEED_URL` to the realtime vehicle movements endpoint URL for your agency.
 For example for Washington DC / WMATA this is `https://api.wmata.com/gtfs/rail-gtfsrt-vehiclepositions.pb`.

+Set the value of `GTFS_TRIPS_FEED_URL` to the realtime trip updates endpoint URL for your agency.
+For example for Washington DC / WMATA this is `https://api.wmata.com/gtfs/rail-gtfsrt-tripupdates.pb`.

-Finally, if your agency requires an API key to access realtime vehicle movements data, set the value of `GTFS_POSITIONS_FEED_KEY` appropriately.
+Finally, if your agency requires an API key to access realtime data, set the values of `GTFS_POSITIONS_FEED_KEY` and `GTFS_TRIPS_FEED_KEY` appropriately.
+You'll most likely use the same API key for both.

 Save your changes.